 - Strike absorption.
 Fiber armors rely on a weave to “catch” the bullet.
 If there is insufficient length of fiber extending out from the site of an impact, the bullet can pull the fibers out of the matrix.
 Strikes near the edge of the panel or at the handle anchor holes may penetrate.
 Multiple hits in the same area may penetrate.
 NIJ test standards require at least 2” spacing between any hit and the edge of the panel or another hit.
 This 2” spacing reduces the effective protected area of a standard 16”x24” fiber-composite shield by 45%!
 Even a 1” spacing drops protected area by 21%.
 And that’s only against the first hit.
 How superior are Hardcore Defense shields?
 Check out our Testing page.

 - Durability.
 Ballistic fibers degrade over time, especially when exposed to heat, moisture/humidity, or UV light.
-Products often have a shelf life of just 5 years and should be replaced after that.
+Products often have a shelf life of just 5 years and need replacement after that.
 Hardcore Defense shields will provide full protection for generations.

 The use of metals for the ballistic panels in our shields allows us to offer products with unrivaled multi-hit and edge-hit capabilities, minimal backface signature, and without the storage, shelf life, and drop concerns of other materials.

-Numerous ballistic metal candidates - steels, aluminums, magnesiums, and titaniums - are evaluated and tested as part of the design process for each of our products.
+Numerous ballistic metal candidates - steels, aluminums, magnesiums, titaniums, and even some exotic superalloys - have been evaluated and tested by the Hardcore Defense design team as part of our product development activities.
 We've tested single layers, single and multi-metal laminates, and combinations with fiber panels and ceramics.
-For some products we have even tested some exotic superalloys.
 Each design we finalize is THE best overall solution to the user needs we identify and performance goals we specify.